 The impairment charge of HK\$2,410,000 arose in the furniture manufacturing and wholesale CGU in China following a decision to reduce the manufacturing output allocated to these operations.
-This was a result of a redefinition of the group's allocation of manufacturing volumes across all CGUs in order to benefit from advantageous market conditions.
-Following this decision, the group reassessed the depreciation policies of its property, plant and equipment in this country and estimated that their useful lives will not be affected following this decision.
+This was a result of a (130)(a),(b),(d),(e) redefinition of the group's allocation of manufacturing volumes across all CGUs in order to benefit from advantageous market conditions.
+Following this decision, the group reassessed the depreciation policies of its property, plant and equipment for this CGU, and it estimated that their useful lives will not be affected following this decision.
 No class of asset other than goodwill was impaired.

-As at 31 December 2023, the recoverable amount of the entire CGU was HK\$45,789,000.
+As at 31 December 2024, the recoverable amount of the entire CGU was HK\$45,789,000.

-(v) Impact of possible changes in key assumptions Furniture manufacturing and wholesale CGU - China
+Impact of possible changes in key assumptions Furniture manufacturing and wholesale CGU - China